MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-devtest-to-labs.md

 1. Contoso selects **All virtual machines** > **+ Add** and chooses a Windows 10 Enterprise multi-session base for a VM.

-   ![Screenshot that shows selecting a Windows 10 base](./media/contoso-migration-devtest-to-labs/windows-10-vm-base.png) _Figure 12: A Windows 10 Enterprise multi-session base._
+   ![Screenshot that shows selecting a Windows 10 base](./media/contoso-migration-devtest-to-labs/windows-10-vm-base.png)

+   _Figure 12: A Windows 10 Enterprise multi-session base._

-1. Next, Contoso configures the size of the VM along with the artifacts to be installed.
+1. Contoso configures the size of the VM along with the artifacts to be installed.
 In this case, the developers have access to common development tools such as Visual Studio Code, Git, and Chocolatey.

-   ![Screenshot that shows selected artifacts.](./media/contoso-migration-devtest-to-labs/artifacts.png) _Figure 13: Artifacts._
+   ![Screenshot that shows selected artifacts.](./media/contoso-migration-devtest-to-labs/artifacts.png)

+   _Figure 13: Artifacts._

-1. Contoso review the VM configuration for accuracy.
+1. Contoso reviews the VM configuration for accuracy.

    ![Screenshot that shows the selections for virtual machine creation from a base.](./media/contoso-migration-devtest-to-labs/vm-from-base.png)

    _Figure 14: Create a virtual machine from a base._

 1. After the VM is created, Contoso's remote developers can connect to and use this development workstation for their work.
 The selected artifacts are installed, saving developers time in configuring their workstation.

    ![Screenshot that shows information about the RemoteDevs virtual machine.](./media/contoso-migration-devtest-to-labs/remote-vm.png)

    _Figure 15: A remote developer VM._

 ## Step 4: Create formulas and VMs within DevTest Labs for development and migrate databases

 With DevTest Labs configured and the remote developers' workstation up and running, Contoso focuses on building its VMs for development.
 To get started, Contoso completes the following steps:

-1. Contoso create formulas (reusable bases) for application and database VMs, and it provisions application and database VMs by using the formulas.
+1. Contoso creates formulas (reusable bases) for application and database VMs, and it provisions application and database VMs by using the formulas.

    Contoso selects **Formulas** > **+ Add**, and then a **Windows Server 2012 R2 Datacenter** base.

    ![Screenshot that shows the selection of a Windows 2012 R2 base.](./media/contoso-migration-devtest-to-labs/windows-2012-base.png)

    _Figure 16: A Windows 2012 R2 base._

 1. Contoso configures the size of the VM along with the artifacts to be installed.
-In this case, the developers will have access to common development tools such as Visual Studio Code, Git, and Chocolatey.
+In this case, the developers have access to common development tools such as Visual Studio Code, Git, and Chocolatey.

    ![Screenshot that shows the selected VM size and artifacts for the Windows 2012 R2 base configuration.](./media/contoso-migration-devtest-to-labs/windows-2012-base-configuration.png)

    _Figure 17: A Windows 2012 R2 base configuration._

 1. To create the database VM formula, Contoso follows the same basic steps.
 This time, it selects a SQL Server 2012 image for the base.

    ![Screenshot that shows the selection of a SQL Server 2012 R2 base.](./media/contoso-migration-devtest-to-labs/sql-2012-base.png)

    _Figure 18: An SQL Server 2012 image._

 1. Contoso configures the formula with the size and artifacts.
 The artifacts include SQL Server Management Studio, which is required for this database development VM formula.

    ![Screenshot that shows the SQL 2012 R2 base configuration.](./media/contoso-migration-devtest-to-labs/sql-2012-base-configuration.png)

    _Figure 19: An SQL 2020 R2 base configuration._

    Learn more about using [formulas](https://docs.microsoft.com/azure/lab-services/devtest-lab-manage-formulas) with DevTest Labs.